 Metrogate House serves as our largest student residence with laundry facilities, mail pickup for all FIE residences, a 24 hour PC lab, and our dedicated Facilities Support Team.
-In January 2017, Metrogate House will be renovated to accommodate two new classrooms for FIE students as well as a new office for our Residence Life team, allowing our staff to be easily accessible to students.
+In January 2017, Metrogate House was renovated to accommodate two new classrooms for FIE students as well as a new office for our Residence Life team, allowing our staff to be easily accessible to students.

 Our student residences are mostly situated in Kensington, within walking distance to Foundation House.
 Generally, students will live in converted townhouses with shared rooms, modern kitchens, renovated bathrooms, and study spaces.
 From time to time, students will live outside of Kensington in areas such as Kings Cross; a vibrant and student-friendly location and an easy Tube journey to Foundation House.
 You can find out more about our student accommodation on the London Housing page.